-A lot of these policies will only give you one opportunity to appeal before you have to go to federal district court.
-And if you do not include all, and I mean all of the evidence that supports your disability in that initial claim and in your appeal, then your claim will be denied and you will have very limited arguments going forward in federal district court.
-Because you can’t bring new evidence out in federal district court.
-The only thing that you can do in federal district court is rely on the administrative record that you created in your appeal within the insurance company.
+A lot of these policies will only give you one opportunity to appeal your denial letter before you have to go to federal district court.
+And if you do not include all, and I mean all of the evidence that supports your disability in that initial claim and in your appeal, then your claim will be denied.

-So if Lincoln Financial denies your long term disability claim, and you have one opportunity to appeal, then this is it folks.
+So if the insurance company sends you a denial letter for your long-term disability claim, and you have one opportunity to appeal, then this is it, folks.
 And if you don’t do everything that you need to do within that 180 days, then you are essentially out of luck.
 You will not be able to win your case when you get to federal district court.

 No Need to Rely on The Government: Make Your Insurance Pay What They are Required

 So let’s not rely on the federal government.
 Let’s rely on the insurance policy that you are protected by.
 They have agreed to cover you for a disabling condition that makes you unable or prevents you from being able to maintain the duties of your “own occupation” for that first two years and for “any occupation” for the next years after that.